 These new standards took effect in 1976.

-Released in january 1974, Bob Dylan’s PLANET WAVES was cursed with a cover that featured this ghastly art by the singer.
-Within was music so raw and unrehearsed that the finished product sounds like sloppy demo tapes rather that the completed work of a successful artist.
+Released in January 1974, Bob Dylan’s PLANET WAVES was cursed with a cover that featured this ghastly art by the singer.
+Within was music so raw and unrehearsed that the finished product sounds like sloppy demo tapes rather than the completed work of a successful artist.
 Nonetheless, the album quickly went gold, becoming the first album to be certified by the RIAA for a Gold Record Award with sales comfortably less than 500,000.
 This was due to the recent change in retail pricing: LPs went from $5.99 to $6.99.
 3

-The first RIAA platinum single
+The first RIAA platinum records

 In 1976, the RIAA introduced its Platinum Record Awards for singles: a title must sell 2,000,000 copies to qualify for a Platinum Record Award.
 Despite there having many many 45s to have reached this level of sales in the previous eighteen years, the industry made an event out of the first ‘official’ award presented to Johnny Taylor for Disco Lady on February 24, 1976.